joshwuhh/Portfolio/ExcelBudgetPlanner.md

-Please note the below are notes I am making along the way of creating the XLS, not finalized documentation .
+below are notes I am making along the way of creating the XLS, not finalized documentation .
 --------

 Budget Planner - Savings and Investments